dprabin/Nepal-Trust-2014/README.md

 Here, the data is read, merged, cleaned and frequency tables and plos are generated for Exploratory analysis.

+###Running the code
+To run this R code, put code and spas file in a folder and open with R. Set working directory to the given folder then run the dmd file.
+You will need knitr package in addition to foreign, plyr and ggplot2 packages.
+For that you can run install.packages("knitr") and so on for the packages.
+I recommend using latest R Studio and R. It can be run from Windows, Mac or Linux systems.

 ```{r echo=FALSE}
 #Little bit of housekeeping
 #Check and install missing packages that are required